ottomartinwall/ottomartinwall/docs/index.md

 # Welcome

 This website is for hosting and sharing my notes and projects.
+TEST

 <img src="./img/threeSuns.gif" alt="this slowpoke moves"  width="100%" />